 Posture is something most people don’t think about until they feel uncomfortable when standing or sitting.
 But how you hold your body in these two common positions can affect your muscles.

-Most people slouch (Figure 3-1), causing the pectoral muscles (those in your chest) to tighten and the abdominal and back muscles to weaken.
+Most people slouch (figure below), causing the pectoral muscles (those in your chest) to tighten and the abdominal and back muscles to weaken.
 This leads to low back pain.

-Figure 1‑1: Poor posture results in tight pectoral and low back muscles and weak mid-back and abdominal muscles.
+Poor posture results in tight pectoral and low back muscles (thick line) and weak mid-back and abdominal muscles (thin line).

 You can begin to alleviate low back pain by stretching the trapezius muscles, the gluteal muscles, and the pectoral muscles.
 Strengthening the abdominal muscles and the rhomboid muscles will also help relieve low back pain.
 (See Chapter 2 for more on these muscles.)